prasys/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 _How were these mechanisms or procedures validated?_

-### If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?

-### Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
+### Who was involved in the data collection process (e.g., students, contractors) and how were they compensated (e.g., how much these people were paid)?

 ### Over what timeframe was the data collected?

-_Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
-If not, please describe the timeframe in which the data associated with the instances was created._

 ### Were any ethical review processes conducted (e.g., by an institutional review board)?